Grant updates

 The SDAP 2025 Scheme has two separate application cycles.
 Cycle 1 has been completed with 6 applications recommended for funding.

 The Cycle 2 submission deadline was in July 2025.
 20 eligible applications were received.
-The Panel Meeting is scheduled for February 2026, with recommendations for funding due to go to the HRB Board in March 2026.
-Outcomes are anticipated in late March/early April 2026.
+The Panel Meeting was held on 11/12 February 2026, with recommendations for funding approved by the HRB Board in March 2026.

 Investigator-Led Projects (ILP) 2026